DHTMLX/docs-diagram/docs/api/selection/add_method.md

 diagram.selection.add({ id: "1" }); // -> returns true if the item has been selected
 console.log(diagram.selection.getIds()); // -> ["1"]

-// adds the item with the id:"2" to the selection list diagram.selection.add({ id: "2", join: true }); console.log(diagram.selection.getIds()); // -> ["1", "2"]
+// adds the item with the id:"2" to the already selected items diagram.selection.add({ id: "2", join: true }); console.log(diagram.selection.getIds()); // -> ["1", "2"]